CodeYourFuture/syllabus-archive/db/week-3/lesson.md

 ---

+## Learning Objectives

+By the end of this lesson students should be able to

+- Create an API endpoint in a NodeJS applicant to add data to a database
+- Write code that effectively validates data before adding it to a database
+- Create an API endpoint that can retrieve data from a database
+- Create an API endpoint that can update data in a database
+- Create an API endpoint that can delete data in a database

+---

 ## Recap integration of cyf_hotels DB with NodeJS

 For this class, we will use the tables and data from [`cyf_hotels_exercise5.sql`](../week-1/cyf_hotels_exercise5.sql).
 To start from a clean state for your `cyf_hotels` database, run `psql -d cyf_hotels -f cyf_hotels_exercise5.sql`.